-The aim of the “I&N Women” blog is to publish stories of women in law so we can support and encourage each other through our shared experiences.
+The aim of the “I&N Women” blog is to publish stories of people in law so we can support and encourage each other through our shared experiences.

 Having extended the invitation to my colleagues, it seems only fair I lead by example.